UPDATE: Enjoy this project from our former home. We’re giving our current home a total remodel. Click HERE to take a look.

 The frame was a yucky color, but a little gray and white craft paint took care of that!

-I purchased a large sheet of exterior insulation from a home improvement store and cut it to fit inside of the frame.
+I purchased a large sheet of exterior foam insulation from a home improvement store and easily cut it to fit inside of the frame.

 I wanted my bulletin board to mimic the look of a grainsack, so the next step was to tape off and then paint some stripes onto a piece of dropcloth.
 The dropcloth was cut large enough to completely cover the insulation with several extra inches to wrap around to the back.